Luos-io/Documentation/src/pages/luos-technology/services/service_type.md

-# Use type in services
+# Using types in services

-In the previous sections, thebasics of service creation and initialization were explained.
+In the previous sections, the basics of service creation and initialization were explained.
 Still, an argument of the **Luos_CreateService** function was used without further information: this section aims to give more details about the **type** feature.

 ## Standard interface between services